 On Campus Programs

 We host a number of on-campus programs for recruitment and outreach purposes.
-We need volunteers to help with Elementary Engineering Week (March), MESA Days (a program for underrepresented students in engineering – February and March), Hi-GEAR girls camp (June), College of Engineering Day (October), and FAN of Engineering days (one Friday afternoon per month).
-Participation varies from giving a career talk to helping 5th graders build straw towers.
+We need volunteers to help with Elementary Engineering Week (Early Spring), Hi-GEAR girls camp (June), Exploring Engineering Camp (June), College of Engineering Day (November).

 Commitment: Varies depending on the event.